omnibenchmark-renku/contributed-project-templates/orchestrator/README.md

 Before adding projects to the orchestrator, you can configure the orchestrator as follows:

+1) Ask the development team to setup a triplestore instance for: https://omnibenchmark.org/{{triplestore_url}}_data

+If a triplestore instance was already set using a different name, please modify the `TRIPLESTORE_URL` of your `gitlab-ci.yml`.

-1) In the `.gitlab-ci.yml` file of the orchestrator, define the steps of your benchmark under the [`stages`](https://github.com/omnibenchmark/contributed-project-templates/blob/dev/orchestrator/.gitlab-ci.yml#L35) section.
+2) In the `.gitlab-ci.yml` file of the orchestrator, define the steps of your benchmark under the [`stages`](https://github.com/omnibenchmark/contributed-project-templates/blob/dev/orchestrator/.gitlab-ci.yml#L35) section.
 This will define the different steps of your benchmark (one or multiple projects will be assigned to a step) and their order of execution.

-2) Setup the tokens that will give the access to the triggered projects.
+3) Setup the tokens that will give the access to the triggered projects.

 On the renkulab page of the orchestrator, on the toolbar on the right-hand side, go to `settings` > `CI/CD` > `Variables` and under `Add variable`, add: